Find a Church | Vacancies | Documents | Directory | Safeguarding | Contact

 Those appearing in film or photography will need to have given consent, as religion is a protected feature under GDPR.
 If no one from your congregation will be identifiable during filming or photography (eg. if the photo just shows the back of people's heads), then you don’t need to gain consent.
 However, if members of the congregation are identifiable, they will need to give permission.

-If permission has not been given by someone, it can be helpful to identify them by using a simple sticker on their lapels or by asking them to sit in the photo and video-free zone.
+If permission has not been given by someone, it can be helpful to identify them by using a simple sticker on their lapels or by providing a photo and video-free zone for them to be seated.

 Permissions for adults